-Who better to tell the narrative of our times about the restoration of land and culture than Waxaid, “the good river” or Cecil Paul, an Henaksiala elder, who pursued both in his ancestral home, the Kitlope — now the largest intact, protected river system and rainforest left on the planet.
-Paul’s cultural teachings are more relevant today than ever in the face of environmental threats, climate change and social unrest while his personal stories of loss from residential schools, industrialization, theft of cultural property and the 1960s “scoop” of children puts a human face to the survivors.
+Who better to tell the narrative of our times about the restoration of land and culture than Wa’xaid, (the good river) or Cecil Paul, an Xenaksiala elder, who pursued both in his ancestral home, the Kitlope — now the largest protected unlogged temperate rainforest left on the planet.
+Paul’s cultural teachings are more relevant today than ever in the face of environmental threats, climate change and social unrest while his personal stories of loss from residential schools, industrialization and theft of cultural property put a human face to the survivors of genocide.

-The beauty of paradox is Paul’s traditional offering to the world: the church that removed him from his family, rescued him from the streets; the industry that threatened the Kitlope, fed his family and gave up their logging rights; the man that raised his stolen child, helped save his valley; the nation that took his pole, brought it back.
+The beauty of paradox and forgiveness is Wa’xaid’s traditional offering to the world: the church that removed him from his family, rescued him from the streets; the industry that threatened the Kitlope, fed his family and gave up their logging rights; the man that raised his stolen child, helped save his valley; the nation that took his pole, brought it back.

 My name is Wa’xaid, given to me by my people.
 ‘Wa’ is ‘the river’, ‘Xaid’ is ‘good’ – good river.
 Sometimes the river is not good.
 I am a Xenaksiala, I am from the Killer Whale Clan.
 I would like to walk with you in Xenaksiala lands.
 Where I will take you is the place of my birth.
 They call it the Kitlope.
 It is called Xesdu’wäxw (Huschduwaschdu) for ‘blue, milky, glacial water’.
 Our destination is what I would like to talk about, and a boat—I call it my magic canoe.
 It is a magical canoe because there is room for everyone who wants to come into it to paddle together.
 The currents against it are very strong but I believe we can reach that destination and this is the reason for our survival.